Explore the Flathead Valley's vibrant history

 On May 11, 1910, President Taft signed the legislation that established Glacier National Park as a “public pleasuring ground” to be preserved in a “state of nature.”

-Preview ExhibitSand Monkeys, Tie Hacks, and River Pigs
+Preview ExhibitSand Monkeys, Tie Hacks,

 During the 1800s, sawmills were powered by water.
-Later, steam would turn timber into the Valley’s economic engine.
+Later, steam would turn timber into the Flathead Valley’s economic engine.

 Preview Exhibit